What is Direct Credit?

 Example of Direct Credit

 Assume a cloth business accountant pays his supplier $5,000 every month for the purchase of packaging.
 He does that on the 1st of every month through direct credit.
 Let’s suppose it is the 31st of March today, and the money will be credited to the supplier’s account tomorrow.
-The bank account of the supplier will look like:
+The bank account of the supplier will look like this:

 - Date: 3.31.2020